UMAprotocol/UMIPs/UMIPs/ustonks-pid-umip.md

 A 2-hour TWAP was chosen to mitigate any risk of attempted price manipulation attempts on the market price of the synthetic.
 To meaningfully manipulate the price that token sponsors’ collateralization is calculated with, an attacker would have to manipulate the trading price of a token for an extended amount of time.
 This is described further in the Security Considerations section.

-The stocks chosen represent the stocks with the highest recent average comment volume on r/wallstreetbets.
-This data was pulled from swaggystocks.com.
+The stocks chosen represent the stocks with the highest average comment volume on r/WallStreetBets.
+This index was picked on January 29th, 2021 using r/WallStreetBets comment analysis from swaggystocks.com, and will remain static throughout the life of the price identifier.

 ## IMPLEMENTATION
 Voters should determine which pricing implementation to use depending on when the price request was submitted.